OpenNebula/docs/source/open_cluster_deployment/storage_setup/ceph_ds.rst

     $ scp client.libvirt.key oneadmin@node:

-Node Setup
+Hosts Setup
 ================================================================================

-Nodes need extra steps to set-up credentials in libvirt:
+Hosts need extra steps to set-up credentials in libvirt:

 * Generate a secret for the Ceph user and copy it to the Nodes under oneadmin home.
 Write down the ``UUID`` for later use.